viacheslavpopov/BakeryMarketing.Solution/README.md

 ```
 {
   "ConnectionStrings": {
-    "DefaultConnection": "Server=localhost;Port=3306;database=bakery;uid=root;pwd=YOUR-PASSWORD-HERE;"
+    "DefaultConnection": "Server=localhost;Port=3306;database=danielle_thompson_bakery;uid=root;pwd=YOUR-PASSWORD-HERE;"
     }
 }
 ```

 2. Where you see "YOUR-PASSWORD-HERE" is where you put the password you created for your MySQL server.
 Your server name and port might vary depending on your local system.
 Check MySQL Workbench Connections to determine if the local host and port number match and adjust as needed.

-3. Create a .gitignore file and add the following files & folders to it:
+3. If doing any editing or adding to the project, create a .gitignore file and add the following files & folders to it:

 - obj/
 - bin/
 - .vscode/
 - .DS_Store
 - appsettings.json

+#### Import Database in MySQL Workbench (filename: danielle_thompson_bakery)

+1. Open MySQL Workbench and a Terminal/CMD.
+Run the command line `mysql -uroot-p[YOUR-PASSWORD]` with your password  in the proper place to open a server.
+2. From the top navigation bar, select 'Server' > 'Data Import'.
+3. Select the option 'Import from Self-Contained File'.
+4. Click the '...' button to navigate to the project file folder Bakery and select danielle_thompson_bakery.sql.
+5. Set 'Default Target Schema' or create new schema.
+6. Select the schema objects you would like to import
+7. To finalize, click 'Start Import'.

 #### Import Database with Entity Framework Core